How to invest in Bitcoin the beginner guide

 “I think the internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing but that will soon be developed, is a reliable e-cash.”– Professor Milton Friedman, a Nobel Prize winner in economics

-- Know the answer to internal questions like; is Bitcoin a good investment still?
+- Is Bitcoin a good investment still?

 No one knows the ‘true value’ of one Bitcoin.
 But tons of people know that it brings a lot of value and is a unique investment.
 That’s why it’s called ‘digital gold’.
 It represents an investment we never have seen before.